treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

         yield from iterable
 ```

-The `joiner` variable here doesn't have a default value, so it must be specified when we call this function:
+That `joiner` variable doesn't have a default value, so it must be specified:

 ```pycon
 >>> list(join([1, 2, 3], [4, 5], [6, 7], joiner=0))